art-institute-of-chicago/artic.edu/docs/apiModels.md

 ];
 ```

-This lines will apply the 'include' scope passing an array as the parameter.
-This is used for example in artworks, to always load the pivot elements as those are used when listing and in a detail page.
+This is used in artworks to always load the pivot elements as those are used on listings and in detail pages.

 ## Aggregations

 To get some aggregations when searching you can use the `aggregations` function in our builder.
-For example to get the counts by type while searching 'picasso':
+For example, to get the counts by type while searching 'picasso':

 ```php
 $aggs = [